Ganglion

 By GEMalone, CC BY 3.0, via Wikimedia Commons

-A ganglion is a small swelling that contains a thick jelly-like material.
+A ganglion cyst is a small swelling that contains a thick jelly-like material.
 It looks and feels like a smooth lump under the skin.
-It is not fully understood how it occurs.
-In some cases they occur after an injury but in most there is no obvious cause.
+It is not fully understood how it occurs but most experts think that they occur due to multiple micro-traumas to the area of the body.

 A ganglion is usually attached to a joint or tendon, and the fluid inside is a thicker version of the fluid which 'lubricates' the joint and tendon sheaths (synovial fluid).

-Usually no tests are required and your doctor can tell if the lump is a ganglion just by examining you.
-Very occasionally if the diagnosis is not clear, a scan such as an ultrasound scan or MRI scan may be needed.
+Your doctor will usually be able to tell if the lump is a ganglion just by examining it.
+Very occasionally, if the diagnosis is not clear, a scan such as an ultrasound scan or MRI scan may be needed.

 Continue reading below

-If a ganglion does not cause symptoms it is best just to leave it alone.
-However, many people prefer to be rid of them, especially if they are causing pain or discomfort.
+If a ganglion cyst does not cause symptoms it can be best just to leave it alone.
+However, many people prefer to get rid of them.

-Many people have heard of the traditional cure.
-That is, to smash them with a heavy book (tradition holds it to be the family bible).
+Many people have heard of the traditional cure, which is to smash them with a heavy book (tradition holds it to be the family bible).
 This bursts the cyst under the skin.
 The fluid is then absorbed into the bloodstream.
-In some people (who are brave enough) this works well, but there is a high chance of it coming back (recurring), as the walls of the cyst can reform.
-It can be an instant cure for some but there is a risk of damage to other parts of the hand.
+In some people this works well, but there is a high chance of it coming back (recurring), as the walls of the cyst can reform.
+It is not usually recommended as there is a risk of injury to the area around the ganglion cyst.

-Surgical removal of the ganglion is the most successful cure.
+Surgical removal of the ganglion cyst is the most successful cure.
 This is a relatively minor operation.
-This is the treatment that is most likely to be permanent.
-However, in some cases after a ganglion is removed, one recurs again at the same site.
+This is the treatment that is most likely to be permanent but still around 3 cases in 20 will come back.

 Further reading and references